 Recording every minute of every interview would be impractical in so many ways: devices would run out of storage, it can be expensive and challenging to upload so much audio data to your SurveyCTO server, and most survey management teams don’t have the time to listen to that amount of audio anyway.
 That’s why SurveyCTO’s implementation of audio audits has selective recording of interviews at the heart of its design.

 Audio audits can be randomly activated in a subset of interviews, for only part of the duration of those interviews.
 You might set the probability that an audio audit takes place at a certain percentage, then over time that proportion of interviews will have audio audit recordings activated in the background.
 Similarly, you can also record audio from a certain point in the questionnaire (at a set time or question) until another point.
 It’s also possible to record multiple audio audits in the same form.
+Read our documentation for more information.

 What logistics should I consider?